 Buoyancy and the poleward force

-In Image 14 the blue arrow represents the poleward force.
+In Image 14 the small green arrow represents the poleward force.
 It's important to note that the poleward force applies if and only if the object is supported; it applies only when a normal force sustains the object's height with respect to the Earth's surface.
-Without the normal force as shown in the image there is no poleward force.
+Without the normal force (shown in red in the image) there is no poleward force.

 An airship (also known as a zeppelin) is an interesting example of a buoyant object.
 It is tempting to think of an airship as weightless, having released itself from effects of gravity altogether, and accordingly it's tempting to expect an airship to move in the same way as a satellite does, only slower.
 In fact an airship is subject to a normal force, as the airship displaces a large volume of air.
-Gravity and the normal force do not cancel each other, there is a small angle between them, that provides required centripetal force.
+Gravity and the normal force do not act in exactly opposite direction, there is a small angle between them.
+Because of that small angle there is a resultant force, this resultant force provides required centripetal force.
 A satellite on the other hand is does not experience a normal force; a satellite is subject to gravity only.

 To denote the sense of an object's weight being supported, with little to no friction to move parallel to the supporting surface, I use the expression 'buoyant'.
 All of the air mass of the atmosphere is buoyant, and hence subject to the poleward force.